pandas-dev/pandas/doc/source/development/extending.rst

 an implementation of :meth:`ExtensionArray._reduce`.
 Once you provide an implementation of :meth:`ExtensionArray._reduce`, calling the method on the Series will invoke the implementation on your ExtensionArray.
-All these methods are reduction functions, and so are expected to return a scalr value of some type.
+All these methods are reduction functions, and so are expected to return a scalar value of some type.
 However it is perfectly acceptable to return some instance of an :class:`pandas.api.extensions.ExtensionArray`.